Should I buy a retro motorcycle

 Sounds dire, but it doesn't have to be that bad.
 Or that expensive.
 You just have to make adjustments, and the pay-off is the aforementioned satisfaction plus full admission to the classic bike club of your choice (once you pay your subscription, that is).
 And the classic bike scene is a great scene and will give you like-minded company throughout the year.

 The obvious advantages with modern retros is that the technology is far in advance of anything built up to, say, the 1990s.
 Or the noughties.
-Current models boast anything from ABS (anti-lock braking systems) to traction control to ride-by-wire throttles, to extra high output alternators, to slip-assist clutches, to fuel injection, to engine counter-balancers, to onboard connectivity, to built-in security systems.
+Current models boast anything from ABS (anti-lock braking systems), to fuel injection, to traction control, to ride-by-wire throttles, to extra high output alternators, to slip-assist clutches, to engine counter-balancers, to onboard connectivity, to built-in security systems.
 And naturally, all have electric starters.

-Additionally, modern retros are smoother, generally oil leak free, offer dozens or hundreds of accessories, can supply current for heated gloves and jackets, have good spares back up, better lighting—and are still generally "acceptable" in classic bike communities.
+Additionally, modern retros are smoother, generally oil leak free, offer dozens or hundreds of accessories, can supply more than enough current for heated gloves and jackets, have good spares back up, better lighting—and are still generally "acceptable" in classic bike communities.

 If you want to tour far and wide, a retro won't necessarily take you anywhere that a "genuine" classic bike won't, but the retro will usually do it more conveniently, and possibly faster.
 However, you'll probably pay a premium for all this, and the bike will devalue until that aforementioned classic tipping point is reached.